KRI Nanggala (402): Discovery

 The ROV Super Spartan from MV Swift Rescue of the Singapore Navy first made visual contact with the wreck and determined that the submarine had split into three parts.
 Using a multibeam echosounder, KRI Rigel confirmed the final position of Nanggala at a depth of 838 m at the coordinates 7°48′56″S 114°51′20″E, roughly 1500 yd from where Nanggala had dived.

 Analysis

 Cause

-The Navy said Nanggala might have experienced a power outage.
+The Navy said Nanggala might have had a power outage.
 The boat had experienced a power outage before because of a blown electrical fuse, but the boat successfully recovered after the ship executed an emergency main ballast tank blow.
 After the finding of debris from Nanggala, Yudo Margono said the submarine might have cracked instead of exploded, as an explosion would have been detected by sonar.